-We started on the desktop version before moving to the app, and when using the app, we noticed that the lesson order had changed on some courses.
+I started on the desktop version before moving to the app, and when using the app, I noticed that the lesson order had changed on some courses.

 A potential reason for this could be that Skoove arranges courses differently for players with different experience levels.
-However, we would assume that having created our account via the website, then signing into the app would mean all settings are identical on both platforms.
+However, I would assume that having created my account via the website, then signing into the app would mean all settings are identical on both platforms.

 If the order of lessons in some courses differs from website to app at all times, it seems an odd and unnecessary decision from the developers.

-While using the Skoove website, you’ll often see pop-ups on your screen offering free trials; we saw this a lot before upgrading to Premium.
+While using the Skoove website, you’ll often see pop-ups on your screen offering free trials; I saw this a lot before upgrading to Premium.